Interaction Triggers explains how cadence, board/external, and hybrid triggers cause interactions by combining time‑based and event‑based cues.

 Trigger Type | When it fires | Characteristics | Examples |

-Cadence | Fixed time intervals | Predictable, sustainable, creates rhythm | Daily Standup at 9:00, Weekly Sync on Wednesday, Monthly Review first Friday |
+Cadence | Fixed time intervals | Predictable, sustainable, creates rhythm | Daily Standup at 9:00, Weekly Sync on Wednesday |

-Event | Board state changed or should change | Responsive, immediate, condition-based | Showstopper marked, Threshold exceeded, Customer escalation, Incoming order |
+Board / External | Board state changed or should change | Responsive, immediate, condition-based | Showstopper marked, Threshold exceeded, Customer escalation, Incoming order |

 Hybrid | Both combined | Stability + responsiveness | Weekly Sync + emergency escalation when critical blocker appears |

-Designing Good Event Triggers
+Designing Good Triggers

-Event triggers must be designed carefully.
+Triggers must be designed carefully.
 Bad triggers create noise; good triggers create appropriate response.

 Five principles for effective triggers: